 Sarah Catharine Purvis

 When Sarah Catharine Purvis was born about 27 February 1848, in Leeds and the Thousand Islands, Leeds and Grenville, Ontario, Canada, her father, John Purvis, was 29 and her mother, Catherine Clark, was 23.
 She married George Boyd on 4 February 1880, in Lyn, Elizabethtown-Kitley, Leeds and Grenville, Ontario, Canada.
 They were the parents of at least 2 sons and 3 daughters.
-She lived in Lansdowne, Leeds and the Thousand Islands, Leeds and Grenville, Ontario, Canada in 1861 and Brockville, Leeds and Grenville, Ontario, Canada for about 10 years.
+She lived in Brockville, Leeds and Grenville, Ontario, Canada for about 10 years and Elizabethtown Township, Leeds and Grenville, Ontario, Canada in 1931.
 She died on 11 November 1932, in Lyn, Elizabethtown-Kitley, Leeds and Grenville, Ontario, Canada, at the age of 84, and was buried in Oakland Cemetery, Brockville, Leeds and Grenville, Ontario, Canada.

 Photos and Memories (0)